aimeos/aimeos-laravel/README.md

 :star: Star us on GitHub — it helps!

-[Aimeos](https://aimeos.org/Laravel) is THE professional, full-featured and ultra fast e-commerce package for Laravel!
+[Aimeos](https://aimeos.org/Laravel) is THE professional, full-featured and ultra fast e-commerce package for Laravel 5 and 6!
 You can install it in your existing Laravel application within 5 minutes and can adapt, extend, overwrite and customize anything to your needs.